HatemMohmmed73/game-in-js/README.md

 The pipeline will:

-- Lint and auto-format code (ESLint, Prettier)
+- Validate package.json and check for syntax errors
-- Run all tests and upload coverage
+- Run tests if test scripts are defined
+- Execute linting if lint scripts are defined
-- Build a Docker image and push to GitHub Container Registry (GHCR)
+- Build and test Docker image
+- Push to GitHub Container Registry (main branch only)
-- Deploy to Render using a deploy hook
+- Deploy to Render (main branch only)

 ---